Quelich/prob/README.md

 # prob
-A repository of useful functions for the problems of the Probability and Statistics for Engineers.
+A repository providing tools to the problems of the Probability and Statistics for Engineers book.